-A list of some of the world’s worst fires and the criminal trial proceedings which followed them.
+A list of some of the world’s worst structural fires and the criminal trial proceedings which followed them.

 Warning: The video clips here do contain distressing scenes.
 Not to be viewed by children or those of a sensitive disposition.